What is the Healthcare Safety Investigation Branch?

 The crux of the reports prepared by the HSIB teams is to investigate any patient safety concern within the NHS.

 The two main programmes are the National investigations and the Maternity investigations.
 Anyone can report a patient safety concern to the HSIB.
-Referrals can be made by patients; their family; NHS staff (and organisations) and the public
+Patients can make referrals; their family; NHS staff (and organisations) and the public

 What is the purpose of an HSIB investigation?

-The main purpose of the HSIB investigation is to carry out a thorough investigation of the circumstances pertaining to the patient safety issue and prepare a report.
+The HSIB investigation’s main purpose is to thoroughly investigate the circumstances pertaining to the patient safety issue and prepare a report.

 The HSIB will not seek to investigate issues relating to blame or breaches of duty of care.
 It is not a legal investigation, however the final report is useful to you medical negligence lawyer.